cosmos/ibc/spec/app/ics-030-middleware/README.md

           cpAppVersion, // note we only pass counterparty app version here appVersion, // only pass app version
       )
+      abortTransactionUnless(err != nil)
+      versionJSON = {
+          middlewareVersion: middlewareVersion, // note this should have a different field name specific to middleware
+          appVersion: appVersion
+      }
+      return marshalJSON(versionJSON), nil
 }

 function onChanOpenAck(